MrGiovanni/R-Super/README.md

 ## Acknowledgement

-This work was supported by the Lustgarten Foundation for Pancreatic Cancer Research and the McGovern Foundation.
-We thank the funding of the Italian Institute of Technology.
+This work was supported by the Lustgarten Foundation for Pancreatic Cancer Research, the Patrick J. McGovern Foundation Award, and the National Institutes of Health (NIH) under Award Number R01EB037669.
 Paper content is covered by patents pending.